-- Pull images – For this post, all we did was take snips of some of the most important graphics in the white paper.
+- Pull images – We only snipped some of the most important graphics in the white paper for this post.
 We incorporated the graphics that provided value in the blog post.

-- Rewrite the content – we didn’t want this blog post to be a duplicate of the white paper, so we rewrote and condensed many sections.
+- Rewrite the content – We didn’t want this blog post to duplicate the white paper, so we rewrote and condensed many sections.

 Blog posts based on a white paper can be used to promote that white paper or used in lieu of a white paper on certain channels.